-- Utilize dual-fuel technologies; - · Recycle water in our oilfield services and mining operations; - · Incorporate lean manufacturing techniques; - Prevent spill and have implemented the spill and release prevention and response program, reducing spills in our oil field services operations from five in 2018 to zero in 2020; - · Minimize waste; - Employ digital technologies to reduce travel; and - Continue to monitor and use resources available to reduce our energy consumption.
+- · Utilize dual-fuel technologies by continuing to convert or upgrade our existing pressure pumping fleets to dual-fuel; - Recycle water in our oilfield services and mining operations; - Incorporate lean manufacturing techniques; - Prevent spill and have implemented the spill and release prevention and response program; - · Minimize waste; - Employ digital technologies to reduce travel; and - Continue to monitor and use resources available to reduce our energy consumption.

 We strive to reduce the carbon footprint of our operations.
-For example, from 2018 to 2020, our direct and indirect greenhouse gas, or GHG, emissions were reduced approximately 46% from 220 thousand metric tons in 2018 to 119 thousand metric tons in 2020, and we are committed to continue reducing our GHG emissions by converting diesel engines to natural gas to reduce emissions where applicable, and utilize modern energy saving products in our facilities.
+For example, from 2018 to 2021, our direct and indirect greenhouse gas, or GHG, emissions were reduced approximately 85% from 220 thousand metric tons in 2018 to 32 thousand metric tons in 2021, and we are committed to continue reducing our GHG emissions by converting diesel engines to natural gas to reduce emissions where applicable, and utilize modern energy saving products in our facilities.
+Further, as part of our environmental and social responsibility initiatives, we have converted one of our pressure pumping fleets to a dual fuel spread and, subject to market conditions, supply chain constraints and liquidity requirements, have plans to convert one of our pressure pumping fleets to Tier 4, dual fuel, which we expect will be put into operation in the second half of 2023, as well as upgrade two of our existing pressure pumping fleets to Tier 2, dual fuel, giving us a total of four dual fuel fleets by year-end 2023.